Constitution Explained: Civil Rights for All Americans

 Honest recaps and hilarious skits for middle and high school kids about important moments in history.

-American history made fun for young kids with easy, family-friendly, DIY crafts.
+American history made fun for young kids with easy, family-friendly DIY crafts.

 Meet historical figures that shaped the world in this time-traveling cartoon for elementary kids.